-Previously, he served as a Senior Fellow with the Center for American Progress, where he helped launch their energy practice and was a key architect of clean energy portions of the American Recovery and Reinvestment Act as well as establishing the US Department of Energy’s Better Buildings Challenge, and numerous other pieces of federal, state and local climate and clean energy legislation.
-He has been a member of the utility industry’s Electric Policy Research Institute (EPRI) advisory board, and served as a long-time advisor to former President Bill Clinton and the Clinton Global Initiative on job creation, energy innovation, and resilient urban development.
-Early in his career, he was founding Executive Director of the Apollo Alliance (now within the Blue Green Alliance), a pioneering alliance of labor unions and environmental organizations advancing good jobs and energy innovation.
+Prior to joining Roosevelt, Hendricks served as Senior Climate and Economic Policy Advisor to the presidential campaign of Washington State Governor Jay Inslee, and as Co-Founder and Senior Advisor of the nonprofit Evergreen Action.
+Together with Governor Inslee, he is also co-author of the book Apollo’s Fire: Igniting America’s Clean Energy Economy (Island Press, 2008).
+Hendricks also served as a long-time advisor to former President Bill Clinton and the Clinton Global Initiative on job creation, clean energy innovation, resilient urban infrastructure, and capital market strategy.
+As a Senior Fellow with the Center for American Progress, he helped launch their energy practice and was a key architect of clean energy portions of the American Recovery and Reinvestment Act (ARRA), as well as establishing the US Department of Energy’s Better Buildings Challenge, and numerous other pieces of federal, state, and local climate and clean energy legislation.
+He has also served as a member of the utility industry’s Electric Policy Research Institute (EPRI) advisory board.
+And, early in his career, he was founding Executive Director of the Apollo Alliance (now within the Blue Green Alliance), a pioneering alliance of US labor unions and environmental organizations advancing good jobs in clean energy transition.